SuperManito/LinuxMirrors/docs/use/index.en.md

 - ### Pure mode

-    For developers: when enabled, script output is minimized.
-Recommended for use with other options in non-interactive mode.
+    This feature is introduced to facilitate developers.
+After it is enabled, the script content output will be simplified.
+It is recommended to use it with other command options without interaction.

     ``` bash
     bash <(curl -sSL https://linuxmirrors.cn/main.sh) --pure-mode